eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 Bash tries to execute every line in a file, with these inputs and outputs the errors.
 Leaking part of the file, but crashes halfway due to brackets being present in the script.
 Why not try `/bin/cat` , `/bin/ls`?
 We only get response when the command fails, and we still don't know where the flag is.
 To make things more tricky, it is hard to use `url` parameter to make more advanced commands because some special characters are getting sanitized.
 We need a more reliable way to exfiltrate data.

-If we review the code, we see that `output` parameter will output the command output to "/static" folder with output as parameter.
+If we review the code, we see that `output` parameter will create a file in "/static" folder with input as a filename (if command passes without errors).

 ```python
 imgkit.from_url(uri, str('./static/'+output), config=config)